xuying698/test/readme.txt

-something Creating a new branch is quick.
+something Creating a new branch is quick & simple.